craigbelinfante/magic8ball/README.md

 ## Features

-- I added a rotation animation using Core Animation features.
+- I added a rotation animation using Core Animation features
 - I used motion shake feature for users to get answers

 ## Upcoming Features